-The Wolf Pack’s next action is on the road this Friday night, December 1, when they travel to Rochester to visit the Americans.
-Faceoff is 7:00 PM, and all of the action can be heard live on News Radio 1410 WPOP, and on-line at www.newsradio1410.com and iHeartRadio.
-Video streaming is available at www.ahllive.com.
+The Wolf Pack are next in action Monday, in a holiday matinee at Providence.
+The Wolf Pack and Bruins face off at 3:05 PM, and all the action can be heard live on News Radio 1410 WPOP, and on-line at www.newsradio1410.com and iHeartRadio.
+Video streaming is available at theahl.com/AHLTV.

 Springfield 0 2 1 - 3

 Hartford 0 0 0 - 0

 1st Period- No Scoring.
 Penalties-Crawley Hfd (cross-checking), 4:40; Horvat Spr (hooking), 7:43.

 2nd Period-1, Springfield, MacDonald 10 (Zolnierczyk), 1:12 (PP).
 2, Springfield, Horton 8 (Ang, Bystrom), 6:05.
 Penalties-Holland Hfd (hooking), 0:59; Thompson Spr (roughing), 1:12; O'Gara Hfd (roughing), 1:12; Greco Spr (holding), 2:21; served by Crawley Hfd (bench minor - too many men), 13:02; served by Ang Spr (bench minor - too many men), 15:21.